-This Mediterrasian spaghetti (or noodles) with Chinese long beans is one of my go-to recipes for when I want a quick, tasty, and easy meal.
+These stir fry green beans with garlic and noodles or spaghetti is my go-to recipe when I want a quick, tasty, and easy meal.

 Since this recipe isn’t exactly Mediterranean but not purely Chinese either, I decided to name it “Mediterrasian”, though I’m not sure if this is even a word.
 It does, however, use both Asian and Mediterranean ingredients like olive oil, spaghetti or noodles, balsamic vinegar, green beans, garlic, soy sauce and toasted sesame oil.

 Toasted sesame oil is not the same as regular sesame oil.
 It comes from sesame seeds that have been toasted first, so it has a deeper color and more intense flavor.
 Because it has such a strong flavor, I like to use one or two teaspoons of sesame oil per serving.
 I would suggest that you start with one teaspoon per serving and then adjust the quantity to suit your taste.